 EVENTS

-To build this envisioned international coalition — and invite you into it — we’re organizing regular online and occasional in-person events to bring us all together around the theme of free-living honey bees.
+To build this envisioned international coalition — and invite you into it — we offer regular online and occasional in-person events to bring us all together around the theme of free-living honey bees.

 Symposia Series

-Each quarterly symposium will feature invited guests diving into issues integral to Honey Bee Watch, this year including bee-lining, tree cavities, whether wild honey bees are wild bees too, and communicating and recruiting for citizen science.
-Speakers will share their experiences and expertise, participate in a panel discussion, then answer your questions.
+Each quarterly symposium features guests diving into issues integral to Honey Bee Watch, this year including the new Biodiversa+ FREE-B study, African traditions and techniques, partners' latest research, plus policy-related topics affecting certain countries.
+Speakers share their expertise and experiences, participate in a panel discussion, then answer your questions.
 Free and open to all.

 To sign up, select which events you'd like to attend in this online registration form.
 Sessions will be recorded and videos sent to all registrants.